 From the chapter Stronger in “Extreme Textiles” by Matilda McQuaid

-For an architectural conservator, I also appreciated how this book put the use of textiles in the historical context of man’s earliest permanent dwellings with wattle and daub and then went on to cover the last hundred years from the early 20th century attempts to design multilevel interwoven cities by the likes of Buckminster Fuller and right up through modern construction using lightweight, flexible armatures to support glass and and other cladding far heavier than the frame.
+For an architectural conservator, I appreciated how this book put textiles in the historical context of man’s earliest permanent dwellings with wattle and daub and then went on to cover the last hundred years from the early 20th century attempts to design multilevel interwoven cities by the likes of Buckminster Fuller right up through modern construction using lightweight, flexible armatures to support glass and other cladding.

 “While many [modern curtain wall structures] depend on highly advanced materials and technology, the principles have ancient roots using humble fabrics.
 Recent archaeological finds date the beginnings of permanent construction almost immediately after the last ice age, approximately seven thousand years ago, contemporary with tearless evidence of woven textiles.
 As the nomadic existence of the Paleolithic age gave way to the first settlements, and transportable tent like huts clad in animal skins were replaced by architecture designed to last for generations, the first building materials to emerge were not masonry, but woven.
 A meshwork of small, flexible branches formed the under layer of cladding and served to brace the larger structural members, stiffening the then-circular house….

 Most traditional buildings engineered today use components of construction fabricated in a strict order…The order of construction is roughly parallel to a steady decrease in size of each element, and in the hierarchy of support.
 Each must carry the combined load of every subsequent element that is later added to it.
 The first stages of construction therefore form the immovable, stable base that supports everything that is to come.